restonappdev/Oracle-University-Workshop-Artifacts/README.md

 * University_Workshop_components.zip
   - This zip file is used to be uploaded in 'API' -> implementation for University Workshop Bot.

+* university.raml
+  - This raml file is used to be copied while you are creating API service.

+* universityworkshopentire.ymal
+  - this ymal file is the entire dialog flow YMAL code for University Workshop Bot.

 * UniversityWorkshop-FAQ_University_Test-allqna.csv
   - This csv file is used to be imported while Q&A tranning for University Workshop Bot.